How can food be racist or homophobic? Food doesn’t judge.

 What could they do better?

-They’ve done a pretty good job distancing themselves from the original name and design.
-Now they are basically like plain white musk stick lollies, without the musk flavour and a rounder shape.
+They’ve done a pretty good job of distancing themselves from the original name and design.
+Now they are basically like plain white musk stick lollies, without the musk flavour and with a rounder shape.
 Kids today will probably find them boring unless their parents teach them to pretend to smoke them.

 Allen’s Chicos – Racist?